These pages are based in the United States

 maybe we should look again at the privacy of modern society

-- which allows serial rapists, killers,
+- which allows serial rapists, abusers, thieves,

-attackers and burglars to operate uncaught
+muggers and burglars to operate uncaught

 for years.